wluptonrh/product-demos/openshift/README.md

 # OpenShift Demos
 - These playbooks demonstrate the automation of basic VM lifecycle operations on OpenShift
+- Why is it cool?
+By leveraging the AAP operator, we can quickly stand up our automation infrastructure and perform post-migration vm configurations from an alternative virtualization platform.
+Also, I'm lazy and this will automate (most) of the demo setup.

 ## Prerequisites
 - You have an existing OpenShift Cluster with virtualization enabled or an Experience OpenShift Virtualization Roadshow environment on hand